Article at a Glance:

 Continued exposure to alcohol over time can desensitize the GABA receptors.
 This desensitization may cause people to feel increased stress or anxiety, which may make them want to drink more frequently.
 Tolerance to alcohol is built over time and can lead to dependence or addiction.

-Desensitized GABA receptors due to alcohol use may also explain why people experience alcohol withdrawal symptoms like anxiety when they attempt to stop drinking.
+Desensitized GABA receptors due to alcohol abuse use may also explain why people experience alcohol withdrawal symptoms like anxiety when they attempt to stop drinking.
 Their brains may become overstimulated and unable to regulate GABA on their own, triggering withdrawal symptoms once they become sober.

 Socrates Bardi, Jason.
 “The effects of alcohol on the brain.”
 Published February 25, 2002.
 Accessed March 23, 2019.